 My field work has recently focused on sedimentary rocks in the Great Basin (Nevada, Utah) and modern playa lake deposits in California (Deep Springs Lake).
 Upcoming projects will include field work in Wyoming and Colorado.
 Past field work has included the Canadian Arctic, Mongolia, Italy, Atlantic Canada, and the Rocky Mountains.

-I maintain a geochemistry laboratory with equipment for processing geological samples for a wide variety of geochemical analyses, including stable isotopes of carbon and sulfur and major and trace element geochemistry.
-In Summer 2014 my lab acquired a new mass spectrometer for analysis of carbon isotope ratios in carbon dioxide and methane.
+I maintain a geochemistry laboratory with equipment for processing geological samples for a wide variety of geochemical analyses, including stable isotopes of C, S, Ca, and Mg, and major and trace element geochemistry.
+My lab also houses a new mass spectrometer for analysis of carbon isotope ratios in carbon dioxide and methane.